umbraco/UmbracoDocs/10/umbraco-ui-builder/advanced/virtual-sub-trees.md

 ## Configuring a Virtual SubTrees

 Virtual subtrees share the same API as the `Tree` config builder API including support for folders and collections.
 There is an exception when adding collections to a subtree where you will have an additional foreign key expression parameter to define.
 The foreign key expression links the entities of the collection to the parent node of the subtree.
-For more information please see the [Core Trees Documentation](../areas/trees.md).
+For more information check the [Core Trees Documentation](../areas/trees.md).

 ## Injecting Virtual SubTrees into 3rd party trees